OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Step 2)** Activate your virtual environment.

-Navigate into the folder that was just created by your install script; then type the following
+Navigate into the folder that was just created by your install script, and type the following
 command:

 ::